 A large selection of garden gate hinges.
 Coated for resistance against rust and corrosion and built to last.
 Available in a variety of sizes for even the largest of field gates, and a variety of types from hook and band allowing for gates to be lifted if needed.

 A large range of gate ironmongery provides a perfect finish touch to compliment the look you are going for, making a great first impression in and around your home, office or garden.
 From top brands meaning these products are built to last and withstand the ever-changing weather and corrosion resistance.

 Gate Hooks are a great addition to securing any garden gate.
 Whether you need it open while you come and go or want to add extra security when it is closed; with a range of sizes and types to choose from, we are sure we have the one for you.

 Add that extra level of security to your outdoor spaces or front gate with our selection of robust gate bolts.
 Our products are all carefully built to the highest standards to ensure they can withstand years of use, providing you with long-term security and peace of mind.

 A gate latch is not only practical for the opening and closing of gates from both sides but also secures your property, family and animals.
 There are many different options when you are looking to upgrade or buy new gate latches.
-Things to consider are the material they are made, galvanised or zinc -plated are perfect for resisting the elements.
-The type of gate you have does it swing one way or two ways, so do you need a handle on each side.
-Weight of your gate is it light-duty or solid wood needing additional support so the alignment stays straight, in which case a steel constructed gate latch might be better suited for durability.
+Things to consider are the material they are made from, galvanised or zinc -plated are perfect for resisting the elements.
+The type of gate you have does it swing one way or two ways, so do you need a handle on each side?
+Weight of your gate is it light-duty or solid wood needing additional support so the alignment stays straight, in which case a steel-constructed gate latch might be better suited for durability.
 And the desired look, whether that's rustic, modern, traditional or Victorian.